Send (album): Send Ultimate

 The album was reissued with a bonus CD and expanded liner notes by Wilson Neate in 2010 as Send Ultimate.
 It contains material recorded by Wire in the studio between 2000 and 2003.
-This includes both sides of the "12 Times U" vinyl-only collectors' item; two unreleased tracks; alternate versions of two tracks from this period that subsequently appeared on 2007s Read & Burn 03; and the five tracks from the first two Read & Burn EPs that were omitted from the original Send.
+This includes both sides of the "12 Times U" vinyl-only collector's item; two unreleased tracks; alternate versions of two tracks from this period that subsequently appeared on 2007s Read & Burn 03; and the five tracks from the first two Read & Burn EPs that were omitted from the original Send.